Part 17: Ground-based SSA with EOIR

 You will use the EOIR Sensor To Target Metrics data provider and the In-band target irradiance and Signal to noise ratio elements.

-• EOIR Sensor To Target Metrics: are time dependent metrics for a unique EOIR Sensor-Band / Target pairing.
+• EOIR Sensor To Target Metrics: time dependent metrics for a unique EOIR Sensor-Band / Target pairing.

-• In-band target irradiance: the irradiance at the sensor aperture from a target object whose angular extent is smaller than the effective instantaneous field of view, i.e. a point source target.
+• In-band target irradiance: the irradiance at the sensor aperture from a target object whose angular extent is smaller than the effective instantaneous field of view, i.e. a point source target

 • Signal to noise ratio: is the ratio of the difference in sensor response between target-containing pixel(s) and the local surrounding pixels to the total noise.
-For point source targets the background is assumed to be uniform (spatial clutter is neglected) and the target is assumed to be exactly centered on a pixel
+For point source targets the background is assumed to be uniform (spatial clutter is neglected) and the target is assumed to be exactly centered on a pixel.

-6. Select EOIR Sensor to Target Metrics-In-band target irradiance in the Y Axis list
+4. Select EOIR Sensor to Target Metrics-In-band target irradiance in the Y Axis list

-9. Select Power in the Dimension column.
+7. Select Power in the Dimension column.

-10. Select Watts (W) in the New Unit Value list.
+8. Select Watts (W) in the New Unit Value list.

 Setting the step size

-Set the graph's step size.
+Set the graph's step size to one second.

 1. Enter 1.0 sec in the Step Size field.